samlss/ClockView/README.md

 ```
   clockHelper = new ClockHelper(clockView); //create a 'ClockHelper' obj.
   clockHelper.start(); //Start to bind 'ClockView' to the real time.
-  clockHelper.stop(); //Call this method when you don need to show 'ClockView', may in Activity.onDestroy().
+  clockHelper.stop(); //Call this method when you don't need to show 'ClockView', may in Activity.onDestroy().
   clockHelper.goOff(); //test the effect of alarm go off.
 ```